 Partial hospitalization programs are characterized by the patient living away from the treatment facility, usually in their own home or with a friend or loved one, while coming in to the treatment center each day for treatment.
 Partial hospitalization usually lasts for around 5–8 hours each day and can include activities such as attending recovery meetings, group therapy, recovery education and lectures on addiction and recovery.
 Partial hospitalization may be part of a long-term program for drug treatment in Rockford or an option for someone with a less severe substance use history.

 Rockford Outpatient Treatment Programs

-Prior to entering a drug rehab center in Rockford, IL, it’s important to first look at factors such as your history of substance use, the length of time you’ve been using, what substances you’ve been using and whether or not detox is required.
-The Recovery Village’s national network of treatment centers offers comprehensive recovery services at every level.
-Our fully trained, professional staff can help you find your way to a new life through recovery.
-Contact The Recovery Village today to speak to an intake counselor about the recovery treatment program that’s right for you.
+Prior to entering a drug rehab center, it’s important to first look at factors such as your history of substance use, the length of time you’ve been using, what substances you’ve been using and whether or not detox is required.

 Rockford Drug & Alcohol Detox Centers

 Detox is often an integral part of recovery, especially for those with a long history of substance use and individuals who have been using substances such as opioids or alcohol.
-The point of a Rockford drug detox program is to rid your body of whatever you’ve been addicted to while using medication and other techniques to keep the discomfort of withdrawal at bay.
-If you think you may need detox prior to entering a treatment program, there are detox centers in Rockford and surrounding areas that can help you.
+The point of a drug detox program is to rid your body of whatever you’ve been addicted to while using medication and other techniques to keep the discomfort of withdrawal at bay.
+If you think you may need detox prior to entering a treatment program, there are detox centers that can help you.